About

 What is Sparks Bristol?

-On the ground floor explore a huge range of shops, installations, events and more.
-And upstairs is a hub for local artists, offering affordable studios, rehearsal and performance space.
+Sparks is a department store with a difference, co-created by Global Goals Centre and Artspace Lifespace.
+On the ground floor is a huge range of shops, installations, events and more, and upstairs is a hub for local artists, offering affordable studios, rehearsal and performance space.

 Why is Sparks needed?

-We are also supporting Bristol’s creative community with much-needed affordable artist spaces, and educating young people on real-life issues such as the climate crisis and inequality.
+Everything in Sparks is designed to help people take easy, money-saving actions on climate, equality and wellbeing – the themes of the Sustainable Development Goals.
+We’re also supporting Bristol’s creative community with much-needed affordable artist spaces, and educating young people on real-life issues such as the climate crisis and inequality.

-Sparks Bristol will be open at least until December 2024, and hopefully much longer!
 The unique combination of artist spaces, sustainable retail, education and reuse is a world-first pilot project that we hope can be replicated in more empty buildings in high streets across the UK.
 Sparks is also contributing to the following city-wide improvement initatives:

-Global Goals Centre and Artspace Lifespace created Sparks Bristol in collaboration with The Invisible Circus.
+Global Goals Centre and Artspace Lifespace co-created Sparks Bristol in collaboration with The Invisible Circus.
 This project is a partnership project and we would like to thank all our amazing partner organisations that are supporting the project with funding and pro-bono advice.

-How was Sparks Bristol created?
+How was Sparks created?

 Sparks was designed and built by legendary creatives, The Invisible Circus, who transformed this empty department store into a hub of creativity, imagination and sustainability.
+Hear more about the build from our Creative Lead, Doug Francisco:

 Let’s start with the creativity.
 You could ask why do we need so much of that creative build, that artistic element?
 Could it not just be a more stripped back ethical shop and community space?
 Well it could, but I’ve always believed in the power of art to engage people and fire their imaginations, which has been proven right to me over and over again.